 -

-Carol Carman’s Writing Club: Dedication is Key
+Carol Carman’s Writing Club Prompt: W is for Watch

 -